Frank Pembleton

-Francis Xavier "Frank" Pembleton is a fictional homicide detective on the television drama series Homicide: Life on the Street portrayed by Emmy Award winning actor Andre Braugher.
+Francis Xavier "Frank" Pembleton is a fictional homicide detective on the television drama series Homicide: Life on the Street portrayed by Emmy Award–winning actor Andre Braugher.
 He is a primary character of the show through the first six seasons.
-Although the show featured an ensemble cast, Pembleton would become the fan favorite and is often identified by as the show's signature character.
-He is based on Baltimore Police Department Detective Harry Edgerton, who, like Pembleton, was an eccentric New York bred African American detective in the BPD homicide unit featured in David Simon's book.
-Homicide: A Year on the Killing Streets.
+Although the show featured an ensemble cast, Pembleton would become the fan favorite and is often identified as the show's signature character.
+He is based on Baltimore Police Department Detective Harry Edgerton, who, like Pembleton, was an eccentric New York–born African American detective in the BPD homicide unit featured in David Simon's book Homicide: A Year on the Killing Streets.
 The character also appeared in the Law & Order episode "Charm City".

 Early life

 Pembleton was born into a Catholic family in New York City on July 1, 1961.
 It was implied that he had siblings, but they never appear on the show.
 He was educated first in a Catholic elementary school and then in a Jesuit high school, a reference to Braugher attending a Jesuit school, St. Ignatius College Prep, in Chicago.
 Frank later said that "the Jesuits taught me how to think," which comes up on the show from time to time.
-He knows Latin and Greek and is well versed in Catholic theology.
+He knows Latin and Greek and is well-versed in Catholic theology.
 He met his future wife, Mary, on the Great Lawn in Central Park shortly after graduating from the police academy when he was 24.
-He claims that he knew as soon as he met her that she was "the one."
+He claims that he knew as soon as he met her that she was "the one".
 They were married in 1986.

 In October 1988, Frank and Mary moved to Baltimore because Frank wanted to be a detective and felt there was no room for advancement in the NYPD.
 The move caused a permanent rift between him and his in-laws, since he had moved "their little girl" so far from home.
 He loved working in Baltimore, however, and Mary got a job as a lobbyist and often took trips to Washington, D.C. where her family lives.

 He had become a homicide detective by 1989.

 Family

 Frank and Mary, once settled in their careers, decided to have a family.
 They were forced to see a variety of fertility specialists before Mary was able to become pregnant.
-They had two children, a daughter Olivia (born 1996) and a son, Frank, Jr.
+They had two children, a daughter Olivia (born 1996) and a son, Frank Jr.

-Frank was the only detective to maintain a marriage — the others either never married, had their spouses die, or got divorced.
+Frank was the only detective to maintain a marriage – the others either never married, had their spouses die, or got divorced.
 Frank and Mary's did go through some rough times, owing to Frank's incredible drive for work.
 Even after marriage counseling, Mary felt that he had become too detached from his family.
 She was also bothered when he lost his faith, especially when he denied Olivia a baptism for many months.
 Mary left for a couple of months while pregnant with Frank, Jr. but eventually came back.
 She was happy that he quit the force in the Season 6 finale.